toolbear/soon/README.md

 ### Philosophy and Motivation

-The stages of sleep follow a 90-120 minute cycle and research suggests this [pertinent periodicity][ultradian rhythm] persists when we're awake; our alertness, ability to focus, and energy level rise and fall in time.
-Totally different research showed that professional violinists and athletes have similar schedules; the top performers practiced or trained intensely for 90 minutes followed by 15-20 minutes of rest (they also slept 8 hours a night and took a short nap during the day).
+The stages of sleep follow a 90-120 minute cycle; research suggests this [pertinent periodicity][ultradian rhythm] persists when we're awake.
+Our alertness, ability to focus, and energy level rise and fall in time to this rhythm.
+Totally different research shows that professional violinists and athletes share similar habits.
+Top performers practice or train intensely for 90 minutes followed by 15-20 minutes of rest (they also get 8 hours of sleep at night and take naps).

 [ultradian rhythm]: http://en.wikipedia.org/wiki/Ultradian_rhythm

-Our experience coding in short sessions — 25 minutes long — often left us feeling that the break arrived right as things [started flowing][flow].
+Our experience coding in short sessions — 25 minutes long was in vogue — often left us feeling that the break arrived right as things [started flowing][flow].
 Increasingly breaks felt like disruptions.
 We stopped using the timer.
 In its abscense we coded long past the point of diminshing mental returns; we sat [sedentary for hours at a time][too much sitting]; we forgot to eat.
 Even the [lazy panda eats][lazy panda eats]!

 We were sad pandas.

 [flow]: http://en.wikipedia.org/wiki/Flow_(psychology)
 [too much sitting]: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3404815/ "Too Much Sitting: The Population-Health Science of Sedentary Behavior"
 [lazy panda eats]: https://www.youtube.com/watch?v=PMgN6-CUoLQ

+We want to be happy pandas.

 What about longer sessions?
 Say, 90 minutes long with 15 minute breaks?
 Yes, that will do nicely.

-We've plenty of tasks documented in `TODO.md` already.
+We've plenty of tasks already documented in `TODO`.
 Plus a handful of issues in GitHub and the occasional contributed pull request.
-Shall we skip tracking those in a second place?
-We shall.

-We'll revisit sleep in a little bit.
+Shall we adopt another task list tool solely for task timing?
+We shan't.

 ### Doing Work